SebastianSpeitel/datapack-manager/readme.md

 ### List

-Lists local datapacks found in the cache directory and worldsaves.
+Lists local datapacks found in the global directory and worldsaves.

 ```
 datapack-manager list